FC Chomutov

 FC Chomutov is a football club located in Chomutov, Czech Republic.
-It currently plays in the Czech Fourth Division.
+It currently plays in the Bohemian Football League.

 In the 2000–01, 2001–02 and 2002–03 seasons, the club played in the Czech 2.
 Liga.

 In September 2011, head coach Jiří Černý was sacked following a staggering 12–1 defeat away at Mladá Boleslav B in the Bohemian Football League.